everything8215/ff6/README.md

 uncompressed counterpart with an appropriate extension added at the end, e.g.
 `image.cgx.lz` is the compressed version of `image.cgx` in the same directory.

+Localized text files (i.e. files that are language-specific) should include the appropriate language suffix as an additional file extension BEFORE the main file extension.
+For example, `item_name.en.txt` and `item_name.jp.txt` are the English and Japanese versions of the item names.
+The build script encodes the text from the relevant text file and save it in the `build` directory prior to assembling the ROM.
+Similarly, localized data files with a language suffix will be copied into the `build` directory with the language extension removed.
+The `build` directory is included in the assembler search path so that the assembler can find the appropriate version without having to specify the language extension in the assembly code.

 ### File Organization

 The `src` directory contains all of the assembly code and game data.
-The `include` directory contains all of the include files.

 Each of the modules described above is in a separate subdirectory within the `src` directory.
 This mimics my best guess as to how the original source code